IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: Introduction

 Our generative model is developed by training a conditional generative adversarial network (GAN) upon a family of implicit function-based cellular structures\textemdash \ie, triply periodic minimal surfaces (TPMS) \cite{gandy2001nodal}.
 The implicit function representation (FRep) modeling method represents cellular structures as iso-surfaces that enable control of unit cell shapes by manipulating the functions' coefficients and level set constants.
 Compared to expensive volumetric representations \cite{schumacher2015microstructures}, the FRep minimizes the number of design variables representing unit cell geometries.
-We propose a deep generative model, named \textit{Inverse Homogenization GAN (IH-GAN)}, to learn a mapping from material properties to the implicit function describing the cellular unit cell geometry.
-We demonstrate our method's efficacy by rapidly generating various TPMS unit cells with accurate (relative error $<5\%$) elastic properties (\ie, Young's modulus and Poisson's ratio).
+We propose a deep generative model, named \textit{Inverse Homogenization GAN (IH-GAN)}, to learn a mapping from properties to the implicit function describing the cellular unit cell geometry.
+We demonstrate our method's efficacy by rapidly generating various TPMS unit cells with accurate elastic properties (\ie, Young's modulus and Poisson's ratio) and relative density (\ie, volume fraction).
 To further demonstrate IH-GAN's practical usage in designing functionally graded cellular structures, we show a cantilever beam design example where the structure is assembled by variable types of unit cells generated from IH-GAN.
-This paper's primary contributions are as follows: \begin{enumerate} \item We describe a conditional generative model, IH-GAN, to enable an accurate (relative error $<5\%$) and efficient IH mapping.
-After 38 seconds of training, IH-GAN can generate corresponding unit cell shapes in less than one second given feasible ranges of Young's modulus and Poisson's ratio. \item We improve the IH mapping learned by the conditional GAN by adding an auxiliary material property regressor.
-We show through ablation experiments that this additional regressor reduces about half of the average mapping error. \item We demonstrate the feasibility and the extremely low computational complexity when using the implicit function parameterization in deep generative modeling of unit cells while enabling downstream cellular structure inverse design tasks. \item We ensure high-quality connections between different types of adjacent unit cells in designing functionally graded cellular structures by taking advantage of the filtering kernel used in TO, the continuous shape variation of IH-GAN's generated unit cells in the 2D material property space, and the transition layer blending technique. \item We demonstrate that our method can improve the structural performance over the conventional topology-optimized variable-density structure in both minimum compliance problem ($84.4\%$ reduction in concentrated stress and extra $7\%$ reduction in displacement) and target deformation problem (24.2\% and 44.4\% reductions of the target matching error for the two case studies). \item We create a unit cell shape database for future studies on data-driven cellular structure design (available at \url{https://github.com/available_if_accepted}). \end{enumerate}
+This paper's primary contributions are as follows: \begin{enumerate} \item We describe a conditional generative model, IH-GAN, to enable an accurate ($R^2$-scores $>98\%$) and efficient IH mapping.
+After 38 seconds of training, IH-GAN can generate corresponding unit cell shapes in less than one second given feasible ranges of Young's modulus, Poisson's ratio, and relative density. \item We improve the IH mapping learned by the conditional GAN by adding an auxiliary property regressor.
+We show through ablation experiments that this additional regressor reduces about half of the average mapping error. \item We demonstrate the feasibility and the extremely low computational complexity when using the implicit function parameterization in deep generative modeling of unit cells while enabling downstream cellular structure inverse design tasks. \item We ensure high-quality connections between different types of adjacent unit cells in designing functionally graded cellular structures by taking advantage of the filtering kernel used in structural optimization, the continuous shape variation of IH-GAN's generated unit cells in the property space, and the transition layer blending technique. \item We demonstrate that our method can improve the structural performance over the conventional variable-density single-type structure in both minimum compliance problem ($79.7\%$ reduction in concentrated stress and extra $3.03\%$ reduction in displacement) and target deformation problem (86.4\% and 79.6\% reductions of the target matching error for the two case studies). \item We create a unit cell shape database for future studies on data-driven cellular structure design (available at \url{https://github.com/IDEALLab/IH-GAN_CMAME_2022}). \end{enumerate}